InTimeTec-LLC/kmt-prototype/README.md

 ### Understand people's needs
 We have setup an Research interview meetings with few personnel working in State of California.
 We will be going through a list of questionnaire with them to understand the end user need for such collaborative knowledge management tool.
 We will heavily rely on these personnel’s inputs to design the application.

-### “User-centered design” techniques or tools
+### User-centered design techniques or tools
-We have created wirefreames and moqups for both desktop and mobile devices application.
+We have created wireframes and moqups for both desktop and mobile devices application.

 URL: https://github.com/InTimeTec-LLC/kmt-prototype/tree/master/Documents/TechnicalDesignDocs/UX-DesignDocs